 - 1. OECD Step #1: Establish and Maintain Strong Company Management Systems.
 We took several steps to implement internal management and compliance systems relevant to the sourcing of necessary 3TG Minerals, including the following: - 1.1.
-We have a 3TG Minerals Policy, which is publicly available on our company website under Investor Relations-Corporate Governance.
-The content of any website referred to in this Conflict Minerals Report is not incorporated by reference in this Conflict Minerals Report. - 1.2.
+We have a 3TG Minerals Policy, which is publicly available on our company website under Investor Relations-Corporate Governance. - 1.2.
 A working group comprised of representatives of our purchasing, compliance, legal and other functions oversaw and implemented our due diligence procedures.
 The status of our RCOI was regularly reviewed by this working group, and status was reported to representatives of our purchasing functions. - 1.3.
 We sent our 3TG Suppliers registration instructions for an on-line data collection platform specifically designed for conflict minerals information, along with links to informational tools relating to conflict minerals compliance.
-As part of this, we expressed to suppliers our expectations for their cooperation, and for their support of our Conflict Minerals Policy and for the Code of Conduct published by the Responsible Business Alliance which expressly calls for the responsible sourcing of minerals.
+As part of this, we expressed to suppliers our expectations for their cooperation, and for their support of our Conflict Minerals Policy and of the Code of Conduct published by the Responsible Business Alliance which expressly calls for the responsible sourcing of minerals.
 Our Conflict Minerals Policy also includes information to allow the reporting of compliance concerns should anyone have a complaint about the commitment to the responsible sourcing of minerals of any of our suppliers.
 If, after these efforts, a supplier did not register on the on-line data collection platform or otherwise provide the requested information, we initiated a follow-up process that used several means of engagement. - 1.4.
 Supplier responses were evaluated for completeness, plausibility, consistency and omissions, and to determine which called for further engagement to address responses considered to have appreciably inconsistent or incomplete information relative to the products or materials the supplier provided to us.
 This led to telephone calls or additional correspondence requests for additional or improved responses.
 We also analyzed their further responses.
-Supplier responses were also graded on multi-level scale regarding completeness and indications of risk to support risk assessment.
+Supplier responses were also graded on a multi-level scale regarding completeness and indications of risk to support risk assessment.
 Supplier responses were also analyzed by cross-referencing CMRT's with relevant smelter information from other sources. - 1.5.
 If we noted any of the following quality control "flags," we contacted the responding supplier for additional information: - a.
 Smelter or refiner information was not provided for a conflict mineral that is used by us or smelter or refiner information that was provided was not a verified conflict mineral processor;